lucyjanetetlow/cdcssg.github.io/information/social/travel.md

 group: information
 ---

+##Motability Scheme

+This is a means of purchasing a brand new car without the worry of servicing, tax, insurance etc. Applications can be processed through accredited dealerships and basically once approved; the car is paid for using your Disabled Living Allowance (higher rate of mobility care).
+You can make additional contributions but must receive the higher rate of DLA.
+Motability can be contacted at: [www.motability.co.uk](http://www.motability.co.uk) or 01279 635666.

+###Adaptations

+Mostly adaptations are not required, though due to poor muscular control, supporting seats may be required.
+Advice can be sought from your Occupational Therapist.

 ##National Rail

 National Rail needs advance warning if you need any assistance from staff - ideally more than 24 hours' notice.
 This is particularly important if your journey includes getting on or off a train at an unstaffed station.